*Warning: This article contains spoilers for The Last of Us season 2.*

 Kaitlyn Dever as Abby in The Last of Us season 2.
 Max/YouTube

 As of now, an episode count for season 3 has not yet been revealed.
-However, co-creator Craig Mazin has said that the third season will likely be longer in length than season 2.
+However, co-creator Craig Mazin has said that the third season will be longer in length than season 2.

-Season 1 consisted of nine episodes and so fans were surprised with season 2's 7-episode run.
-Could we be going back up to 9 or even more?
-As of now, nothing else has been revealed, but Mazin did explain the thought process, telling Collider: "There are natural perforations in the narrative where you can go, “Okay, let’s tear it here.”
+Mazin previously explained his thought process around the episode counts, telling Collider: "There are natural perforations in the narrative where you can go, “Okay, let’s tear it here.”
 I think there’s a decent chance that season 3 will be longer than season 2, just because the manner of that narrative and the opportunities it affords us are a little different.

 "The thing about Joel’s death is that it’s so impactful.
 It’s such a narrative nuclear bomb that it’s hard to wander away from it.
 We can’t really take a break and move off to the side and do a Bill and Frank story.
 I’m not sure that will necessarily be true for season 3.
 I think we’ll have a little more room there.